chenweixiang/chenweixiang.github.io/_posts/2019-01-18-linux-kernel-reading.md

 schedule_timeout(s * HZ);			// take a nap and wake up in “s” seconds
 ```

-NOTE: The task must be in one of these two states before schedule_timeout() is called or else the task will not go to sleep.
+**NOTE**: The task must be in one of these two states before schedule_timeout() is called or else the task will not go to sleep.

 该函数定义于kernel/timer.c: